MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase2.md

 			echo Redirect MSIPC for Office versions based on MSIPC

-4. On the Windows client computers, run these scripts with elevated privileges in the user’s context.
+4. On the Windows computers:

+	- Run these scripts with elevated privileges in the user’s context.

+    For mobile device clients and Mac computers:

+    -  Remove the DNS SRV records that you created when you deployed the [AD RMS mobile device extension](http://technet.microsoft.com/library/dn673574.aspx).

 #### Changes made by the migration scripts
 This section documents the changes that the migration scripts make.
 You can use this information for reference purposes only, or for troubleshooting, or if you prefer to make these changes yourself.